ibm-cloud-docs/speech-to-text/formatting.md

     -   `Question mark` (`?`)
     -   `Exclamation point` (`!`)

-    The service converts these keyword strings to symbols only in appropriate positions of a transcript.
+    The service converts these keyword strings to symbols only in the appropriate positions of a transcript.
 In the following example, the speaker says the word `period` at the end of the sentence:

     -   `the warranty period is short period` becomes `the warranty period is short.`